 1. Last month of free movies and concerts downtown.
 October is the last month for the Movie Nite and Music Nite on The Strand series.
-The October 1 movie is “Labyrinth” so pack your chairs and pick up dinner for the last free outdoor movie of the season.
-This October, visitors can enjoy two free concerts as part of Music Nite: The Michael Hix Band (pop, rock and soul) from 3 to 5 p.m. on Oct.
-1 and Bon Ton Mickey and the Zydeco Hot Steppers (blues & country) from 6 to 9p.m. on Oct.
-8. Music Nite and Movie Nite take place in the evenings at Saengerfest Park, 23rd & Strand.
+The October 6 movie is "Hocus Pocus" so pack your chairs and pick up dinner for the last free outdoor movie of the season.
+This October, visitors can enjoy Bon Ton Mickey & the Zydeco Hot Steppers on (Zydeco) on Oct.
+13. Music Nite and Movie Nite take place in the evenings at Saengerfest Park, 23rd & Strand.
 Dance floor and tables and chairs are provided.

 5. Walks on the beach.
 This is an ideal time of year to enjoy a quiet walk on the beach.
-Venture to spots off the beaten path, like the beach area in Beach Town and the newly expanded beaches west of 61st and Seawall Blvd.
+Venture to spots off the beaten path, like the beach area in Beach Town and the newly expanded beaches along the Seawall.

 6. Cooler Weather and Smaller Crowds.
 In contrast to summer, the average high temperature in October and November is 80 and 70 degrees, respectively, while July and August average a high of 89 degrees.
 So, you actually might need a sweater or light jacket when visiting.
 Plus, summer is always the busiest time of year in Galveston so the fall offers a chance to explore with smaller crowds and shorter lines and waiting times at area attractions and popular restaurants.

 7. Dinner on the patio.
 Outdoor seating is available throughout the island including establishments on the Seawall, Strand, Postoffice Street and Pier 21.
-Restaurants that come to mind include Ocean Grille, Nick’s Kitchen & Beach Bar, Sky Bar, Gumbo Bar, Taquilo's, Riondo’s Ristorante, Yaga’s Café, Fuddruckers, Nonno Tony’s World Kitchen, and Olympia The Grill at Pier 21.
+Downtown restaurants that come to mind include Taquilo's Tex-Mex Cantina, Little Daddy's Gumbo Bar, Shark Shack Beach Bar & Grill, Hearsay on The Strand, Riondo's Ristorante, Yaga's Café, and Stuttgarden Tavern on The Strand.
+At Pier 21, you'll find Olympia The Grill at Pier 21, Willie G's and Fisherman's Wharf and look for the new Katie's Seafood House at Pier 19.
 And, of course, there are many others.

 8. Drinks on The Rooftop.
 Named the "Most Romantic Bar" by Houstonia Magazine, The Rooftop Bar at The Tremont House is a "must do" during any visit to Galveston.

 9. Pub Crawls for Pumpkin Beer.
 Pumpkin flavors return with the fall.
 Local craft brewery, Galveston Island Brewing (GIB), will be offering their Oktoberfest this season.
-Plus, you can also find your fall favorites at other popular bars like Beerfoot Beach Bar, Brews Brothers Brew Pub, Stuttgarden Tavern, Molly’s Irish Pub and Old Cellar Bar.
-Galveston Island Brewing is hosting its own Oktoberfest on Oct.
-15 and will offer live music all day, food trucks and more.
+Plus, you can also find your fall favorites at other popular bars like Beerfoot Beach Bar, Brews Brothers Brew Pub, Stuttgarden Tavern, Molly's Irish Pub and Old Cellar Bar.
+You should also stop by Devil and the Deep Brewery.
 By the way, The Tremont House and Hotel Galvez & Spa both carry locally brewed GIB brews on tap.

 Well, that's our ten reasons to visit Galveston in the fall so pick a few days or a weekend and enjoy some "Island Time."